Short Rib Lasagna

 Cook the pancetta:

-• Place the diced pancetta in a large pot.
+• Place the diced pancetta in a large, oven-safe pot.
 Turn the heat to medium.
-Stir occasionally for 4–5 minutes until the fat renders and the pancetta browns.
-Remove from the pot and transfer to a large bowl.
+Stir occasionally for 4 to 5 minutes until the fat renders and the pancetta browns.
+Remove the pancetta from the pot and transfer to a large bowl.

 Brown the short ribs:

-• Pat the short ribs dry and season all over with salt and pepper.
-Place the short ribs in the pancetta fat and cook over medium-high heat for 3–5 minutes per side until browned all over.
-Transfer to the bowl with the pancetta.
+• Pat the short ribs dry and season with 1½ teaspoons kosher salt and ¾ teaspoon black pepper.
+Place the short ribs in the pancetta fat and cook over medium-high heat for 3 to 5 minutes per side until well browned on all sides.
+Transfer them to the bowl of pancetta.

-• Add the sausage and beef and cook, breaking up with a spoon, until browned, about 15 minutes.
-Season with salt and pepper and transfer to the bowl of pancetta and short ribs.
+• Add the hot Italian sausage and cook, breaking it up with a spoon for 15 minutes until the sausage is browned and cooked through.
+Transfer the cooked sausage to the bowl of pancetta and short ribs.

 Cook the aromatics:

-• If needed, add another teaspoon or two of oil and turn the heat to medium-high.
+• If the pot seems dry, add 2 teaspoons of extra virgin olive oil and turn the heat to medium-high.

-• Add the onion, celery, and carrots and cook for 5–7 minutes.
+• Add the diced onion, celery, and carrots.
+Sauté for 5 to 7 minutes.
 Season the vegetables with salt and pepper.

 Brown the tomato paste:

-• Melt the butter into the onions.
-Add the garlic and cook for 45 seconds.
-Add the tomato paste and cook, mashing it into the aromatics, for 2 minutes until it begins to deepen in color.
+• Add the butter to the aromatics.
+Once melted, add the minced garlic and sauté for 45 seconds.
+Add the tomato paste and lightly mash it into the aromatics for 2 minutes until it deepens in color.
 Be careful not to burn the garlic.

-• Pour in the red wine and turn the heat to high.
+• Pour in 1 cup of red wine and turn the heat to high.
 Whisk the wine into the paste and continue until the wine begins to boil.
-Boil for 5 minutes until it just begins to reduce.
+Boil for 5 minutes until it reduces slightly.

 Simmer the ragù:

-• Add the tomatoes and bring to a boil.
+• Add the canned tomatoes and 1 cup beef stock.
 Stir in all of the meat from the bowl.
 Season the sauce with salt, pepper, sugar, and crushed red pepper.
 Add the bay leaves.
+Bring to a boil.

-• Reduce heat to low.
-Cover and transfer to the oven for 3½ hours or until the short ribs can be shredded easily with a fork.
-Check the short ribs occasionally to ensure they are not sticking to the pot and add more liquid as needed.
+• Once boiling, cover the pot and turn off the heat.
+Transfer to the preheated oven for 3 hours or until the short ribs can be shredded easily with a fork.
+Check the short ribs occasionally to ensure they are not sticking to the pot, and add more beef stock as needed.

 Shred the short ribs: